-Our school offers students from Year 2 - 6 the opportunity to participate in Band and Instrumental lessons through the use of the private company Creative Kidz.
+Our school offers students from Year 1 - 6 the opportunity to participate in Band and Instrumental lessons through the use of the private company Creative Kidz.
 Through the Instrumental Program, students receive private group lessons for their particular instrument.
 These lessons are held on a weekly basis where charges are levied through the company.
 Lessons are held during class time.
 Students are required to enrol in the Instrumental Program for the whole school year and only under extenuating circumstances will a student be allowed to withdraw from the program.

-Two Band concerts are held each year - one mid-year and the other at the end of the year.
-In addition our Bands participate in Music Festivals.
+A Band concerts is held each year at the end of the year.
+In addition, our Bands participate in Music Festivals.
 The expectation is that children participate in all these performances.
 Information for new members can be obtained through the office.